Kelexer1/MAT135-Notes/README.md

 # MAT135-Notes
-Note dump for MAT135.
-Feel free to use for studying and filling gaps in your own notes!
+Just a note dump of all the hand written notes Ive taken during my time in MAT135.
+Feel free to use these notes as study guides and to fill gaps in your own notes!